SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/DeleteListEntityByName.md

 # Void DeleteListEntityByName(String name)

-Delete a NSListEntity resolved by the provided name.
+Delete an NSListEntity resolved by the provided name.

 ## Parameters